-Underpinning or basement lowering, often includes lowering the floor, adding floor drains, a laundry room, insulation, stud wall partitions, waterproofing, reinforcing the foundation, and sometimes a basement walkout and the cost and time it takes will depend on exactly what work is being carried out.
+Underpinning, also known as basement lowering, often includes lowering the basement floor, adding floor drains, a laundry room, insulation, stud wall partitions, waterproofing, reinforcing the foundation, and sometimes a basement walkout and the cost and time it takes will depend on exactly what work is being carried out.

 You can dig a basement as deep as you please, but of course, more work is involved the deeper you go. if you’d like to go further than eight feet then the foundation walls may need to be reinforced.
 But before you get started, drawings and permits need to be taken care of.
 In general, the structural engineer will take care of these and obtaining permits may take as long as two weeks or even more.
 The cost of the permits will depend on the job’s linear footage and this will also include the drain and plumbing permits.